 Welcome to the helpful tips page.
-This page contains a bunch of useful information and resources regarding the current season and other interesting topics worth discussing.
+This page contains a variety of useful information and resources regarding the current season and other interesting topics worth discussing.
 There are four main sections to this page: Gears, Programming, Troubleshooting, and Helpful Links.
 You can click on the icons above to travel to those certain sections below.
 Enjoy!

 Gears are not just used to transfer power; they also provide an opportunity to adjust the mechanical advantage of a mechanism.
 It is important to know the gear ratio/ mechanical advantage that each gear will provide you with so that when you build your robot, you are working smarter, not harder.
 Here, we show you the difference between the internal gears in a VEX motor and how to figure out your gear ratio, whether it is a compound gear or not.

 Non-Compound Gear Ratio Example:

 Driven Gear / Driving Gear = Ratio (36/12) * (60/36) = 5/1 = 5:1